Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 Address: 806 Central Ave SE, Albuquerque

-Dinner @ Cocina Azul Downtown
+Dinner At Cocina Azul Downtown

 If you aren’t tired of eating New Mexican food yet, another awesome restaurant to dine at is the Cocina Azul Downtown.
-On top of having traditional-style New Mexican food, they have a number of mouthwatering burgers to choose from.

 New Mexican food is spicy and delicious!